pinapelz/JHolodex/README.md

 A mega scuffed Java Holodex Wrapper (Currently a work in progress).
 Supports the GET Requests from [Holodex API](https://holodex.stoplight.io/).
 Objects are used to build queries if more than one path or parameter is used for the given request.

 ## Usage
+Please check what values are available from your response through Holodex's API documentation.
+Null values indicate that the endpoint you are on does not serve the value you are trying to retrieve.
 ```java
 Holodex holodex = new Holodex("YOUR_API_KEY");
 Channel channel = holodex.getChannel("UC4WvIIAo89_AzGUh1AZ6Dkg");